If My Parent Just Died, What Happens to Their Medical Bills?

 Of course, if you are the executor or representative of your spouse’s estate, you would have to pay their debts out of the decedent’s estate assets.

-An Estate Plan Can Protect You and Your Parents
+An Estate Plan Can Protect Your Family

 Related: 8 Reasons You Might Need a Trust